raycast/ripgrep/README.md

 ```
 $ cargo build --release --features 'pcre2'
 ```

-(Tip: use `--features 'pcre2 simd-accel'` to also include compile time SIMD optimizations, which will only work with a nightly compiler.)

 Enabling the PCRE2 feature works with a stable Rust compiler and will attempt to automatically find and link with your system's PCRE2 library via